 Our coalition is bound by a shared vision of collective liberation.
 We do not import this vision, or impose one program over the rest.
 Instead, we weave together our needs, knowledge, and policy priorities to build a common program that derives power from pluralism.

 Our internationalism is intimate.
-Despite the rise of digital technologies, workers and peoples remain disconnected.
+New technologies promised community and connection, but sowed discord and disillusionment instead.
 We believe that we cannot succeed unless we know and trust one another on equal terms.

 Our aim is collective action.
 We are not satisfied with setting up a social network.
-Our activities are designed to prepare us for planetary mobilization: to match the scale of our crisis with the scale of our action.
+Our activities prepare us for planetary mobilization, matching the scale of our crises to the scale of the actions that we mount against them.

 We fund our activities exclusively through donations and member contributions.
-We do not accept money from for-profit institutions and the representatives of fossil fuel companies, health insurance and pharmaceutical companies, big tech companies, big banks, private equity firms, hedge funds and agribusinesses.
+We do not accept money from for-profit institutions and the representatives of fossil fuel companies, pharmaceutical companies, big tech companies, big banks, private equity firms, hedge funds, agribusinesses, and the arms industry.

 Our coalition reflects the diversity of struggle in the world.
-We welcome unions, parties, movements, publications, associations, and individual activists in their lonely struggle.
-Together, this coalition is greater than the sum of its parts, and powerful enough to reclaim the world.
+We welcome unions, parties, movements, publications, research centres, neighbourhood associations, and individual activists in their lonely struggle.
+Together, this coalition is greater than the sum of its parts, and powerful enough to remake the world.

 We believe that solidarity is an action.
-The expression of sympathy for allies is common.
-Our task is to translate this sentiment into action: to recognize their struggle as our own, to organize our communities to take part in that struggle, and to join forces across borders in a common defense of people and planet.
+The expression of sympathy for our allies is common.
+Our task is to recognize their struggle as our own, to organize our communities to take part in that struggle, and to join forces across borders in a common defense of people and planet.